AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 #### Dataset level access control

 Access control in Adobe Experience Platform allows you to manage roles and permissions for various Platform capabilities by using [Adobe Admin Console](https://adminconsole.adobe.com/).

-This section serves as a guide for the required resource-based access in order to access datasets while querying data through Query Service.

 Through the permission interface, you can define resource-based access control on datasets and schemas.

-The available permissions are as follows:
+The required resource-based access permissions to access datasets while querying data through Query Service are as follows:

-* **[!UICONTROL Manage Datasets]** permission provides read-only access for schemas and allows access to read, create, edit, and delete datasets for use with Query Service.
+* The **[!UICONTROL Manage Datasets]** permission provides read-only access for schemas and allows access to read, create, edit, and delete datasets for use with Query Service.
-* **[!UICONTROL View Datasets]** permission allows read-only access for datasets and schemas for use with Query Service.
+* The **[!UICONTROL View Datasets]** permission allows read-only access for datasets and schemas for use with Query Service.

 #### Column Level Access Control

 The attribute-based access control feature enables Query Service users to restrict access to the user-critical data.
 Access is granted based on the role or level of access assigned to each Platform user, or based on the field-level label applied to each individual column.

 This feature enables you to allow access to a set of users to whom you would like to grant access rights on confidential columns.
-The access control on any column will restrict both the read and writing capabilities of a user on that restricted column.
+Access control on any column can restrict both the read and writing capabilities of a user on that restricted column.

 Column-level control can be applied at the schema level based on the type of schemas: